Language reference

 Summary

-• byte / ubyte — signed and unsigned 8-bit integers.
+• byte for unsigned 8-bit data.